Leaders and Legacies: Joe Paul Jones

 Joe Paul took me to the client meeting — my first-ever meeting outside the office — prepping me in the car on the drive over.
 He then let me explain the details of our work to the hospital system’s chief operating officer.
 I was scared to death, but it went well.

 Being able to meet with the client was a special experience that made a huge impact on my career.
 After that experience, I decided to pursue project management opportunities so that I could regularly interact with clients and owners.
-I left Structures for practice areas that provided more opportunities to lead projects, and I eventually became a senior project manager on transportation, roadway design and planning projects.
-Joe Paul taking me to that client meeting got it all started.
+I eventually became a senior project manager on transportation, roadway design and planning projects.
+It all started with Joe Paul taking me to that client meeting.

 He also brought me into the NSPE orbit with an invitation to a Texas Society of Professional Engineers luncheon.
 At that event, they asked for volunteers to help with MATHCOUNTS, a math-focused competition for middle school students.

-I had competed in MATHCOUNTS in school in Oklahoma.
-And I had received a college scholarship for Oklahoma State University from the Oklahoma Society of Professional Engineers.
+I had participated in MATHCOUNTS in middle school in Oklahoma and had received a college scholarship from the Oklahoma Society of Professional Engineers.
 But it took that lunch with Joe Paul for me to connect it all.
-I volunteered at the MATHCOUNTS competition in Fort Worth, got increasingly involved with NSPE at the chapter, state and national levels, and I’ll serve as NSPE president starting in July of 2020.
+I volunteered at the MATHCOUNTS competition in Fort Worth, got increasingly involved with NSPE at the chapter, state and national levels, and served as NSPE president in 2020 and 2021.

-While taking a leadership role in a professional organization requires commitment of time and energy, it also teaches leadership skills: how to lead groups, how to conduct a meeting, how to organize and get tasks done, how to influence people through negotiation.
+While taking a leadership role in a professional organization requires commitment of time and energy, it also teaches leadership skills such as planning and leading meetings, and influencing people who aren’t in your chain of command or work for you.
 All those are valuable on the job.
 Having national relationships and a larger perspective on the profession also help the company as we continue our national growth.

 Joe Paul steered me to that path, too, and I’m honored to follow in his footsteps.